yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 1. Delete both of the Resource Groups in which you placed all of your Azure resources

     - From the Portal, navigate to the blade of your Resource Group and then select Delete in the command bar at the top

     - Confirm the deletion by re-typing the resource group name and selecting Delete

 2. Delete the Service Principal created on Task 9: Create a Service Principal before the hands-on lab
-    ```
+    ```bash
     az ad sp delete --id "Fabmedical-sp"
     ```